erigones/esdc-docs/user-guide/install/before.rst

 - Enable hardware virtualization (KVM) support.

-    .. warning:: Hardware virtualization (KVM) support must enabled on the head node.
+    .. warning:: Hardware virtualization (KVM) support must enabled at least on the head node.

-- Disable NUMA/Node interleaving.
-If not disabled the follow message may appear during boot time:
+- Enable ACPI SRAT.
+If ACPI SRAT is not available in your BIOS configuration disable NUMA/Node interleaving.
+Otherwise the following message may appear during boot time:

     .. code-block:: text